By using this site, you agree to the Privacy Policy and Terms of Use.

 Q6: Can involving toddlers in food choices make a difference?

-A6: Definitely!
-Giving toddlers a say in what they eat empowers them and turns mealtime into a fun adventure.
+Definitely!
+Giving toddlers a say empowers them and turns mealtime into a fun adventure.
 Let them pick between two types of meat dishes or choose a veggie to accompany their meal.
-This sense of control can lessen resistance and build positive associations with meat and other foods.
+This sense of control can lessen resistance and build positive associations with food.

 Q7: Are there tips for making meat more toddler-friendly in texture?